sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - events-suppressed-cnt:
   - The count of events suppressed (_read reliability section above for details_).

+- events-cached-cnt:
+  - The count of events provided from cache.

 - Max_receiver_duration_secs:
   - The max time in seconds the main receiver remain connected in a single connection while the telmetry's gNMI service is running.